 It reminded me that something like this happened this summer as well.
 A friend of mine, a Fellowship One guru at a church in IL, told me that a family from his church was moving to Austin.
-I connected through my friend (who by the way, I’ve never met, but connected through twitter when I had questions abotu F1) and once they arrived, I tried to make sure they felt really welcome.
-The connected very quickly into the culture and life of Gateway.
+I connected through my friend (who by the way, I’ve never met in real life, but connected through Twitter when I had questions about F1) and once they arrived, I tried to make sure they felt really welcome.
+They connected very quickly into the culture and life of Gateway.

 Certainly this won’t be how it always works, but it wont’ happen at all unless you collaborate.
 Pick up the phone and call someone you haven’t met, but you’ve heard a lot about.
 Take a step, even if it’s a little out of your comfort zone.
 It will be so good for you and believe it or not, it’s good for those you lead!

 Join the Daily Dispatch!